philanderson888/course-notes/cyber/labs-linux.md

 Debian does not have `PPA`

-`PPA` IS `personal package archives` which easily make software available for Ubuntu useres
+`PPA` IS `personal package archives` which easily make software available for Ubuntu users